News Release April 1, 2014

 Rear Admiral Smith, the current commander at Bangor, said, "Thank you FOR and GZ.
 We couldn't do this because we're under the command of our civilian leaders."

 President Obama, now in his second term, along with the newly appointed Secretary of Peace, Rachel Maddow, attended the ceremony.
-"I hope that we, as peace-loving Americans, can use this center as a model for transforming other defunct military gases in the U.S. and around the world," said the president.
+"I hope that we, as peace-loving Americans, can use this center as a model for transforming other defunct military bases in the U.S. and around the world," said the president.

 While nearly all base personnel have found other jobs, all interested citizens are encouraged to call the Green Jobs Hotline with ideas for repurposing Bangor's subs and missiles.

 The Fine Print: My Friends, As you can see by the date, this press release represents a vision, the deepest wish of all who yearn for the abolition of Trident and all nuclear weapons, and the creation of a just, peaceful and sustainable world.
 This wonderful bit of crystal ball gazing was created during last weekend's Western Washington Fellowship of Reconciliation's (WWFOR) Fall Retreat.
 It is a vision of hope for the future by people deeply engaged in getting there.
 I am grateful for such people.
-Thanks for Joy Goldstein (and FOR) for allowing me to share this with you.
+Thanks to Joy Goldstein (and FOR) for allowing me to share this with you.
 Peace, Leonard